xavier-orcutt/chinle-primarycare-scheduler/README.md

 1. **Input Processing**: The scheduler takes in the inputs as defined above.
 2. **Model Building**: It creates decision variables and translates all scheduling rules into mathematical constraints.
-3. **Iterative Solving**: The CP-SAT solver attempts to find a solution, starting with high staffing requirements and automatically reducing them until a feasible schedule is found.
+3. **Iterative Solving**: The CP-SAT solver finds the highest feasible minimum staffing level by starting with 4 providers per session (user configurable) and iteratively reducing this requirement until a feasible schedule is achieved.

 The system treats all submitted leave requests as pre-approved during the scheduling process and automatically identifies the highest achievable minimum staffing level given the leave requests.
 This provides a clear picture of the "worst-case" staffing scenario if all requested leave were granted.
 Final leave approval remains at the discretion of department chiefs.